emipa606/Fermenter/README.md

 # Mod Notes

-Safe to add to any save game, for removal you&apos;d have to remove buildings and content from the game first.
+Safe to add to any save game, for removal you'd have to remove buildings and content from the game first.

 Research projects added in own tab.
 Modded content may require their own research for activation.